DC sandwich thrower found not guilty in misdemeanor assault case

 Shroff argued the sandwich caused no injury, was not a foreseeable weapon, and that Dunn was engaged in protected political speech.
 She compared the incident to “a kid throwing a stuffed toy in the middle of a bedtime temper tantrum.”

-Earlier, Dunn waived his right to testify in court ahead of closing arguments.
+Dunn waived his right to testify in court Wednesday ahead of closing arguments.

-After nearly two hours of deliberation, the jury did not reach a verdict.
-Proceedings will resume at 9 a.m.
-Thursday.

 -ABC News’ Alex Mallin contributed to this report.